Moduli of abelian covers of elliptic curves: Introduction

 The Picard number of the compact moduli of hyperelliptic curves $\overline{\mathcal{H}}_{g}$ is $g$ \cite{ch}.
-In Corollary \ref{linindip}, we see that it is $2g$ for the compact moduli $\overline{\mathcal{B}}_{g}$ of bielliptic curves without ordering the branch ($g>2$).
-It is tempting to ask if the Picard number of the compact moduli of double covers of genus-$h$ curves is $(h+1)g$ for sufficiently high $g$, although one may expect $\lambda$-classes to play a role in a different direction.
+In Corollary \ref{linindip}, we see that, when $g>2$, it is $2g$ for the compact moduli $\overline{\mathcal{B}}_{g}$ of bielliptic curves (without ordering the branch).
+A simple analysis of the number of boundary divisors of the compact moduli of double covers of genus-$h$ curves leads us to conjecture that the Picard number of the latter moduli space grows is $(h+1)g + g \cdot o(1)$ for $g \to \infty$.